GlobalStrategies/picklogic/README.md

 `const pickable = new Pickable(FEVER_PICKABLE, null, true)`

 ### readoutsForPickableWithLocalized()
-Outputs a simplified string version of the conditions, optionally localizing fixed words.
-This can be used to validate the actual conditional logic with non-engineers.
+Outputs a simplified string version of the conditions, optionally localizing fixed words like IF and AND.
+This can be used to help non-engineers validate the conditional logic.

 **Params**